My visit to the Whaligoe Steps

 It had stopped raining as we made our way towards the cliff side.
 Paul and I passed the Whaligoe Steps Café and made a note to stop there for a cup of tea on the way back, as a reward.

 As we neared the cliff the view opened up and we realised the height of the cliff ahead.
 My fear of heights began to get the better of me until we met a friendly cat sauntering up the Whaligoe steps!
 If he could manage it then so could I!
-After a brief petting stop, we continue downwards.
+After a brief stop to pet the cat, we continue downwards.

 Some of the steps were split, so care is required when descending.
 There is a low stone wall built on the seaward side, so it’s quite safe, though I would feel uneasy taking children here.